andreasbm/web-config/src/lib/rollup-plugins/import-styles/README.md

 # rollup-plugin-import-styles

-A rollup plugin that makes it possible to import style files using postcss.
+A Rollup plugin that makes it possible to import style files using postcss.
 Works with "import css from 'styles.scss'" and "import 'styles.scss'" syntax as default.

 ## Usage